On another level…

-Fancy yourself to be a coffee enthusiast?
+Fancy yourself as a coffee enthusiast?
 With sleek interiors and some seriously high-quality brews, this Caine Road coffee shop is the perfect place to catch up on some work or kick back and relax.

 Filters Lane, 111 Caine Road, Mid-Levels, Hong Kong, 2517 1868, www.filterslane.com

-Elephant Grounds’ Mid-levels location is the latest addition to the existing roster of trendy, sleek brunch and coffee spots scattered around Hong Kong.
-Expect all-day breakfast and kid-friendly options like Grilled Cheese, Peanut Butter Banana Toast and, of course, the famous Ice Cream Sandwiches.
+Elephant Grounds’ Mid-levels location is the latest addition to its existing roster of trendy, sleek brunch and coffee spots scattered around Hong Kong.
+Expect all-day breakfast and kid-friendly options like Grilled Cheese, Peanut Butter Banana Toast and, of course, its famous Ice Cream Sandwiches.

 Caine Road Garden